 The hydrocele scrotum is disproportionately large in comparison to the penis.
 In rare cases, similar fluid collections can develop in females along the canal of Nuck—an abnormal open pouch of peritoneum extending into the labia majora.
 Most (80%) of congenital hydroceles resolve spontaneously before 2 years of age.
 [7,8]

 A hydrocele can occur in adults as a result of syphilis, tuberculosis of the epididymis, the tropical disease caused by threadlike parasites called filarial worms (filariasis), cancer, or because of an injury.
 If a hydrocele does not resolve itself, a surgery called hydrocelectomy may be necessary.

 Swyer syndrome causes women to be much taller and broader than their peers, with large hands and feet.
 On a basic genetic level, they are male.
 But since the condition is rarely diagnosed before the teen years, most identify as female even after diagnosis.
-Revealing to a mate the genetic inconsistency can cause anxiety because there is a fear of rejection.
+They may battle sapphic feelings.
+Revealing to a male mate the genetic inconsistency can cause anxiety because there is a fear of rejection.

 Hypospadias occurs when the urinary opening (urethra) is located below the usual position on the tip of the penis.
 It is one of the more frequent and visible genital variations.
 Hypospadias is the most common birth difference in children with XY chromosomes, seen in 1 out of 300 live births.

 Intersex competition has upset Olympic sports since the 1930s.
 In the 1936 games, British female shot putter and javelin thrower Mary Louise Edith Weston and the Czechoslovakian female runner Zdenka Koubkova had each been born with dual biological sex traits.
 Later, they both surgically transitioned to men.
 This sparked popular biological gender testing in competitive sports.